kbuffington/foo_musicbrainz/README.md

 * [foobar2000 SDK](http://www.foobar2000.org/SDK)
 * [TinyXML](http://sourceforge.net/projects/tinyxml/files/tinyxml/)

-Both dependencies and foo_musicbrainz should have a single parent directory, so the catalog structure will be similar to this:

-* Projects
+Download archives with dependencies and extract their contents to the desired directory, following the structure as shown below:

+* foobar2000 _(foobar2000 SDK root)_
+  * app _(optional, install foobar2000 here for debugging purposes)_
   * foo_musicbrainz
-  * foobar2000
+  * foobar2000 _(part of the foobar2000 SDK)_
-  * pfc _(included with the foobar2000 SDK)_
+  * pfc _(part of the foobar2000 SDK)_
   * tinyxml

-Download archives with dependencies and extract their contents to the desired directory.
-From the same directory, type in your console:
+From the SDK root directory, type in your console:

     git clone git://github.com/Dremora/foo_musicbrainz.git